NanoComp/meep/doc/docs/index.md

 -   Distributed memory **parallelism** on any system supporting [MPI](https://en.wikipedia.org/wiki/MPI).
 -   Portable to any Unix-like operating system such as [Linux](https://en.wikipedia.org/wiki/Linux), [macOS](https://en.wikipedia.org/wiki/macOS), and [FreeBSD](https://en.wikipedia.org/wiki/FreeBSD).
 -   Arbitrary **anisotropic**, electric permittivity ε and magnetic permeability μ, along with **dispersive** ε(ω) and μ(ω) including loss/gain, **nonlinear** (Kerr & Pockels) dielectric and magnetic materials, and electric/magnetic **conductivities** σ.
--   **PML** absorbing boundaries and/or perfect conductor and/or **Bloch-periodic** boundary conditions.
+-   **Perfectly-matched layer** (**PML**) absorbing boundaries as well as perfect conductor and **Bloch-periodic** boundary conditions.
--   Exploitation of **symmetries** to reduce the computation size &mdash; even/odd mirror symmetries and 90°/180° rotations.
+-   Exploitation of **symmetries** to reduce the computation size: even/odd mirror planes and 90°/180° rotations.
--   Field output in the [HDF5](https://en.wikipedia.org/wiki/HDF5) standard scientific data format.
+-   Field output in the [HDF5](https://en.wikipedia.org/wiki/HDF5) data format.
 -   Arbitrary current sources including a guided-mode launcher.
 -   Frequency-domain solver for finding the response to a continuous-wave source.
--   Field analyses including flux spectra, near to far field transformations, modal depcomposition, frequency extraction, local density of states, modal volume, Maxwell stress tensor, arbitrary functions; completely programmable.
+-   Field analyses including flux spectra, near to far field transformations, modal decomposition, frequency extraction, local density of states, modal volume, Maxwell stress tensor, arbitrary functions; completely programmable.

 Time-Domain Simulation
 ----------------------

-A time-domain electromagnetic simulation simply takes [Maxwell's equations](https://en.wikipedia.org/wiki/Maxwell's_equations) and evolves them over time within some finite computational volume, essentially performing a kind of **numerical experiment**.
+A time-domain electromagnetic simulation simply evolves [Maxwell's equations](https://en.wikipedia.org/wiki/Maxwell's_equations) over time within some finite computational volume, essentially performing a kind of **numerical experiment**.
 This can be used to calculate a wide variety of useful quantities.
 Major applications include:

 -   **Transmission and Reflection Spectra** &mdash; by Fourier-transforming the response to a short pulse, a single simulation can yield the scattering amplitudes over a wide spectrum of frequencies.
 -   **Resonant Modes and Frequencies** &mdash; by analyzing the response of the system to a short pulse, one can extract the frequencies, decay rates, and field patterns of the harmonic modes of lossy and lossless systems including waveguide and cavity modes.